adekunleoajayi/adekunleoajayi.github.io/_posts/2017-02-23-scholarship-tips.md

 #### 1.2 Optional but important

 <p style='text-align: justify;'>
-<b>TOEFL - Test of English as Foreign Language</b> : TOEFL has over the years become a necessary exam to be taken by students applying to international programs conducted in English language but who are natives of non-English speaking countries.
+<b>TOEFL - <a href="https://www.ets.org/toefl" target="_blank">Test of English as a Foreign Language</a> </b> : TOEFL has over the years become a necessary exam to be taken by students applying to international programs conducted in English language but who are natives of non-English speaking countries.
 However, students of certain countries (eg Nigeria, Ghana) are exempted from taking the exams by some universities in Canada, USA and Europe because English is the official language in Nigeria.
 However, its advisable to write the test as it increases your chances of been selected amongst a vast pool of qualified candidates.
 Detailed information about the test, venue , cost and materials can be obtained from the test website.
 It is worth noting that IELTS serves the same purpose as TOEFL.</p>

 <p style='text-align: justify;'>
-<b>GRE- Graduate Record Examination </b>: GRE is mostly required by universities in USA and Canada for science and engineering-oriented courses.</p>
+<b>GRE - <a href="https://www.ets.org/gre/" target="_blank">Graduate Record Examinations </a> </b>: GRE is mostly required by universities in USA and Canada for science and engineering-oriented courses.</p>

 <p style='text-align: justify;'>
 <b>Letter of English Language proficiency </b>: In lieu of TOEFL and IELTS, some universities in Nigeria like FUTA do issue Letter of English Language proficiency to support graduate application to foreign universities.
 You can request for this at the office of the registrar.
 Also, students from institutions (irrespective of the country) where English language is the official mode of instruction (degree taught and examined in English) can equally request for this certificate to be used in lieu of TOEFL/IELTS. </p>